kubernetes/website/content/en/docs/tutorials/hello-minikube.md

 ## Create a Service

 By default, the Pod is only accessible by its internal IP address within the Kubernetes cluster.
-To make the `hello-node` Container accessible from outside the Kubernetes virtual network, you have to expose the Pod as a Kubernetes [*Service*](/docs/concepts/services-networking/service/).
+To make the `hello-node` container accessible from outside the Kubernetes virtual network, you have to expose the Pod as a Kubernetes [*Service*](/docs/concepts/services-networking/service/).